 At regular intervals, you should wash the fibreglass bodywork with a recognised cleaner for use on fibreglass gel coats.
+A car shampoo without wax is recommended.
 Should marks remain, use a cleaner with chemical and abrasion agents formulated for use on gel coats.